 The State Courts are part of the court system in Singapore that upholds the law and ensures justice is accessible to all.
 It has judicial power to hear both criminal and civil matters.

-Each year, the State Courts handle about 90 per cent of the overall caseload in Singapore and about 99 per cent of the total criminal caseload.
+Each year, the State Courts handle more than 80 per cent of the overall caseload in Singapore and more than 90 per cent of the total criminal caseload.

 The State Courts are made up of the following courts and tribunals:

 The courts and tribunals within the State Courts deal with the following types of cases.

 (Note: Scroll within the table to see more.)